uni7corn/compose-hot-reload/README.md

    ```
    composeHotReload = { id = "org.jetbrains.compose.hot-reload", version.ref = "composeHotReload"}
    ```

-   > To learn more about how to use a version catalog to centrally manage dependencies across your project, see our [Gradle best practices](https://kotlinlang.org/gradle-best-practices.html).

 2. In the `build.gradle.kts` of your parent project, add the following code to your `plugins {}` block: